MemphisPython/mempy.org/content/pages/about.rst

 :category: about
 :author: Brad montgomery

+**The Memphis Python user group meets monthly on the third Monday of the month.**

 We are students, teachers, professionals, and hobbyists.
 Some of us build apps for the web, while others are sysadmins or DBAs.
 Some of us are researchers